-C. Technical Program and Course Development Standards
+C. Technical Program and Course Development StandardsInstructor Approval Process

-After the ETC and the Curriculum Committee approve the program or course for DE delivery, the following process will be followed:
+After the ETC and the Curriculum Committee approve the program or course for DE deliveryhas reviewed an instructor's training in prepartation to teach online, the following process will be followed:

-- 1. The initiating faculty member, after meeting the faculty readiness standards as outlined in this document, will begin the actual course development with the assistance of the Distributed Education Coordinator, the CHC instructional designer and the members of the ETC Faculty Support and Development Team. - 2.
-A formative review process will take place after at least two weeks of course content has been developed for DE delivery and a general timeline has been completed. - a.
-At least two weeks' worth of online course content will be reviewed by the Faculty Support and Development Team with a goal of completing a formative evaluation of the developing course prior to offering the course. - b.
-The team will offer suggestions and assist the faculty developer in developing a quality course. - c.
-The following areas will be considered by the FDST when conducting the formative review: - Curriculum alignment - Rigor, depth, and breadth of content - Appropriate technical design - Student participation and interaction - Variety of learning activities considerate of all learning styles - Student assessment activities appropriate to the content
+- The initiating faculty member, after meeting the faculty readiness standards as outlined in this document, will begin the actual course development with the assistance of the Distributed Education Coordinator, the CHC instructional designer and the members of the ETC Faculty Support and Development Team. - A formative review process will take place after at least two weeks of course content has been developed for DE delivery-and a general timeline has been completed. - a.
+At least two weeks' worth of online course content will be reviewed by the Faculty Support and Development Teama designated ETC representative with a goal of completing a formative evaluation of the developing course prior to offering the course. - b.
+The ETC rep_team will offer suggestions and assist the faculty developer in developing a quality course.

-- 3. The Faculty Support and Development Team will verify that all support services that are needed for the course offering are in place (library, testing accommodations, etc.) and that accessibility requirements according to Section 508 Guidelines have been met. - 4.
-The ETC will certify the course meets all expectations as delineated in this document and will, based on the findings of the Faculty Support and Development Team make a formal recommendation for online delivery of the course. - 5.
-At the course mid-term point, faculty member will meet with the Faculty Development and Support Team who will assist in any way that may be needed as the course develops.
+- c.
+The following areas will be considered by the FDST when conducting the formative review: - Curriculum alignment - Rigor, depth, and breadth of content - Appropriate technical design - Student participation and interaction - Variety of learning activities considerate of all learning styles - Student assessment activities appropriate to the content - 3.
+The Faculty Support and Development TeamETC rep will verify that all support services that are needed for the course offering are in place (library, testing accommodations, etc.) and that accessibility requirements according to Section 508 Guidelines have been met. - The ETC will certify the course meets all expectations as delineated in this document and will, based on the findings of the Faculty Support and Development Team make a formal recommendation for online delivery of the courseapproval of said faculty member. - 5.-At the course mid-term point, faculty member will meet with the Faculty Development and Support Team who will assist in any way that may be needed as the course develops.